michaelsong-hz/WesternChessClubOld/README.md

 GitHub repo for the webpage of the Western Chess & GO Club.

 This website is hosted and built on GitHub pages, and thus you are looking directly at the source code for this website.
-Feel free to contribute to development by sending us a pull request or opening an issue, or email chess.uwo@gmail.com.
+Feel free to contribute to development by sending us a pull request or opening an issue, or email chess.club@westernusc.ca.

 ## Webpage Components